 Geopolitical tensions can trigger sharp, short-term swings as investors react to uncertainty around energy prices, trade routes, and broader global growth.
 However, history shows that while these events can move markets in the moment, they don’t automatically change the long-term drivers of returns.

 Investment markets move up and down – this volatility is an expected part of investing.
-We appreciate that trusting in the investment process can be challenging at times.
-However, investors should be wary of reacting to headlines and before making any major changes, be sure to ask themselves if their investment objectives have changed or if they are simply feeling nervous due to news they’re hearing.
+We appreciate that trusting the investment process can be challenging at times.
+However, as an investor, you should be wary of reacting to headlines and before making any major changes, be sure to ask yourself if your investment objectives have changed or if you are simply feeling nervous due to news you’re hearing.

 While the value of your investment can rise and fall in the short term, over longer periods markets tend to rise overall, and we encourage you to remain focused on your long-term investment goals.
 If your goal is to fund your retirement that is decades away, a short-term dip in markets and your KiwiSaver balance today is unlikely to affect your end result.